Hui o Ko'olaupoko

 Board of Directors

-• President: Jeff Harris, Manager of Maintenance and Security, Oceanic Institute
+• Founder: Jeff Harris, Manager of Maintenance and Security, Oceanic Institute

-• Treasurer: Jenna Masters, Natural Area Reserves Specialist IV, Division of Forestry and Wildlife
+• President: Jenna Masters, Natural Area Reserves Specialist IV, Division of Forestry and Wildlife

 Internships with HOK